ITM00/ADD/README.md

 farme_cut_up & farme_cut_low determine area of frame for differance culculation.

-multiprocessing is needed for run second algorith (find_defect.py) and keep making shots of CBs at the same time. folder_control is used to create and delete folder for saves images.
+multiprocessing is needed for run second algorith (find_defect.py) and keep making shots of CBs at the same time. folder_control.py is used to create and delete folder for saves images.